ADD-ONS / ANTICOAGULANT THERAPY

 - administer 5g dose IV as two consecutive 2.5 g infusions or bolus injections

-- restarting antithrombotic therapy
+- resuming antithrombotic therapy

 - patients treated with dabigatran have underlying conditions predisposing them to thromboembolic events